juspay/hyperswitch/crates/analytics/docs/clickhouse/README.md

 you can either visit the url (http://localhost:8123/play) in which the clickhouse-server is running to get a playground Alternatively you can bash into the clickhouse container & execute commands manually
 ```
-# On your local terminal in hyperswitch-cloud folder
+# On your local terminal
 docker compose exec clickhouse-server bash

 # Inside the clickhouse-server container shell